bryan-bar/terraform-provider-toolbox/DESIGN.md

 Specific to this provider:

-* The data source protocol uses JSON objects to communicate between the provider and the external program.
+* The data source/resource protocol uses JSON objects to communicate between the provider and the external program.

 General to development: